 - The fetus gets all the needed nutrition, oxygen and life support through the blood vessels in the umbilical cord.
 This comes from the mother through the placenta.

 - Waste products and carbon dioxide from the fetus are sent back through the umbilical cord and placenta to the mother's circulation to be removed.

 Blood from the mother enters the fetus through the vein in the umbilical cord.
 It goes to the liver and splits into three branches.
-The blood then reaches the inferior vena cava, a major vein connected to the heart.
+The blood then reaches the inferior vena cava, a major vein linked to the heart.
 Inside the fetal heart:

 - From the aorta, oxygenated blood is sent to the body.
 After circulating there, the blood returns to the right atrium of the heart through the superior and inferior vena cava.

 Because the placenta does the work of exchanging oxygen (O2) and carbon dioxide (CO2) through the mother's circulation, the fetal lungs are not used for breathing.
 Instead of blood flowing to the lungs to pick up oxygen and then flowing to the rest of the body, the fetal circulation shunts (bypasses) most of the blood away from the lungs.
-In the fetus, blood is shunted from the pulmonary artery to the aorta through a connecting blood vessel called the ductus arteriosus.
+In the fetus, blood is shunted from the pulmonary artery to the aorta through a linked blood vessel called the ductus arteriosus.

 With the first breaths of air the baby takes at birth, the fetal circulation changes.
 A larger amount of blood is sent to the lungs to pick up oxygen.

 - Because the ductus arteriosus is no longer needed, it starts to wither and close off.
 The ductus closes over the first few days of life.
 It may stay open longer in premature babies.

 - The circulation in the lungs increases and more blood flows into the left atrium of the heart.
 This increased pressure causes the foramen ovale to close.
 Blood then circulates in a normal way.